Name-hw/JanRenderer/README.md

 ## **Build**

+1. First, install [vcpkg](https://vcpkg.io/) and run 'vcpkg install'.
-1. Build using zig's build system in Visual Studio Code (see shortcuts below).
+2. Build using zig's build system in Visual Studio Code (see shortcuts below).
-2. Executable program and Library files are created in the bin folder.
+3. Executable program and Library files are created in the 'bin' folder.

 ### Shortcuts